Newry: Modern era

+The 1841 census gives the combined population of the two halves of the city as 11,972 inhabitants.
 By 1881 the population of Newry had reached 15,590.

 During the Irish War of Independence there were several assassinations and ambushes in Newry.
 On 12 December 1920, British reinforcements travelling from Newry to Camlough were ambushed by the Irish Republican Army (IRA), who opened fire and threw grenades from MacNeill's Egyptian Arch.
-Three IRA volunteers were fatally wounded in the exchange of fire.
+Three IRA members were fatally wounded in the exchange of fire.

 When Ireland was partitioned in 1921, Newry became part of Northern Ireland.
 From the 1920s to the 1960s, Newry Urban District Council was one of the few councils in Northern Ireland which had a majority of councillors from the Catholic/Irish nationalist community.
 The reason, according to Michael Farrell, was that this community formed such a large majority in the town, around 80% of the population, making it impossible to gerrymander.
 Also an oddity was that for a time it was controlled by the Irish Labour Party, after the left wing of the Northern Ireland Labour Party defected to them in the 1940s.

 Newry saw several violent incidents during the conflict known as the Troubles, including a triple killing in 1971, a bombing in 1972, and a mortar attack in 1985.
 These continued into the late 1990s and even in 2010 – such as bomb scares and car bombs.

 See also: The Troubles in Killeen, for information on incidents at the border and customs post at Newry on the border with the Republic of Ireland and close to Newry.
 In 2003, the British Army's hilltop watchtowers overlooking Newry were taken down.
 The British Army withdrew from the area on 25 June 2007 when they closed their final base at Bessbrook.

 Geography

-Newry lies in the most south-eastern part of both Ulster and Northern Ireland.
+Newry lies in the most southeastern part of both Ulster and Northern Ireland.
 About half of the city (the west) lies in County Armagh and the other half (the east) in County Down.
-The Clanrye River, which runs through the city, forms the historic border between County Armagh and County Down.
+The Clanrye River, which runs through the city, from Carnmeen (north of the Carnbane Industrial Estate) until Middlebank (start of Warrenpoint Road), partly forms the historic border between County Armagh and County Down.

 The city sits in a valley, between the Mourne Mountains to the east and the Ring of Gullion to the south-west, both of which are designated Areas of Outstanding Natural Beauty.
 The Cooley Mountains lie to the south east.
 The Clanrye River runs through the centre of town, parallel to the Newry Canal.
 The city also lies at the northernmost end of Carlingford Lough, where the canal enters the sea at Victoria Locks.